mauriciovieira/toy_robot_ruby/README.md

 * `LEFT` and `RIGHT` will rotate the robot 90 degrees in the specified direction without changing the position of the robot.
 * `REPORT` will announce the X,Y and F of the robot.
+If `csv` or `json` is passed, it formats the whereabouts accordingly.
+The default format is `csv`.
+* `VERBOSE` will turn the error messages (talkative mode) on or off.
+The robot starts with talkative mode set to off.

 * A robot that is not on the table ignores the `MOVE`, `LEFT`, `RIGHT` and `REPORT` commands.